wadaniel/korali/examples/features/running.mpi/README.rst

 ---------------------------

 Run with the `Distributed` conduit to benefit from parallelized model evaluations.
-Note that we set `Workers Per Team` to assign a team of MPI processes to the model.
+Note that we set `Ranks Per Worker` to assign a team of MPI processes to the model.

 .. code-block:: python

     k["Conduit"]["Type"] = "Distributed";
-    k["Conduit"]["Workers Per Team"] = workersPerTeam;
+    k["Conduit"]["Ranks Per Worker"] = workersPerTeam;
     k["Profiling"]["Detail"] = "Full";
     k["Profiling"]["Frequency"] = 0.5;